← All Guides performance

 Compound gets all the attention, but width and offset can make a good tire act bad.

 Rule: if the car suddenly gets weird mid-corner, verify tire/body clearance before changing compound.
+The Wheel Offset and Width Guide covers exact offset specs per platform and body shell fitment.

 Symptom → Fix Cheat Sheet